hiddenSymmetries/simsopt/docs/source/example_permanent_magnets.rst

 10 nearest neighbors should be removed.
 Playing with this hyperparameter can improve performance for most stellarators.

-Next, Ken Hammond has nicely incorporated an ability to define arbitrary coordinate systems for each of the permanent magnets.
+Next, it is possible to define arbitrary coordinate systems for each of the permanent magnets.
 The result is that each of the permanent magnets is given a set of orientation vectors that determine the discrete set of allowable dipole vector directions for that magnet.
-An advanced usage, using the Subset 5 orientations from the PM4Stell paper `Design of an arrangement of cubic magnets for a quasi-axisymmetric stellarator experiment
+An advanced usage, using the Subset 5 orientations from the paper `Design of an arrangement of cubic magnets for a quasi-axisymmetric stellarator experiment
 <https://iopscience.iop.org/article/10.1088/1741-4326/ac906e/meta>`__ is as follows::

   # Obtain data on the magnet arrangement